-Once you are approved, you will start getting benefits on the first day of the sixth month in which the SSA determines your disability began.
+Once you’re approved, you’ll start getting benefits on the first day of the sixth month in which the SSA determines your disability began.

-Disability benefits are a great help to those who are battling severe forms of Crohn’s disease.
-As the disease progresses, treatment becomes more and more expensive.
+Disability benefits are a great help to those who are living with severe forms of Crohn’s disease.
+As the disease progresses, treatment may become more expensive.
 The disruptive, uncomfortable symptoms may also affect your ability to work as much as you did before.

 Keep in mind that even if you don’t qualify for the full standard benefits for IBD, the SSA may still allow you to receive a medical allowance to help offset your treatment costs.

 You also have the right to follow an appeal for your claim if you feel that you still qualify for SSDI despite being turned down.

 For more information, you can contact the SSA’s SSDI services at: 800-772-1213.